-Ms. Davis writes and speaks frequently about markets and investing.
-She has been published in Institutional Investor, Absolute Return and Financial News, and has contributed papers to two books.
-She has been interviewed by The Economist, The Wall Street Journal, The Financial Times, New York Magazine and others.
-Ms. Davis also appears on CNBC, CNN, Reuters, Sina, and Bloomberg.
+Ms. Davis is considered a leading expert in the global financial markets and writes and speaks frequently about markets and investing.
+She has been published in Institutional Investor, Absolute Return and Financial News, and has contributed articles to two books.
+She has been profiled by Forbes, and interviewed by The Economist, The Wall Street Journal, and The Financial Times among others.
+Ms. Davis is a frequent guest on financial television including CNBC, CNN, Sina, Fox and Bloomberg.
+She is a sought-after speaker for industry events.